 There are over 3.5 million shift workers in the UK working across many industries.
 Accidents that occur due to fatigue are typically a result of poor shift rotas and shifts that are too long.
 Studies strongly suggest that a person’s mental and physical performance deteriorate when they work long hours without sufficient rest time.
 In short, the effects of fatigue in the workplace can result in a lack of concentration, slower reactions and less awareness, which can lead to serious accidents caused by tiredness.
 Other examples associated with tiredness/fatigue include the following:

 - A reduced coordination

 - Not being able to assess risks correctly

 - Reduced productivity

-Your mental and physical performance can also be negatively impacted when your internal clock is disrupted which occurs when working shifts.
-However, fatigue is also closely associated with workloads and more especially if their daily tasks are monotonous, complicated or machine-paced.
+Your mental and physical performance can also be negatively impacted when your internal clock is disrupted during working shifts.
+However, fatigue is also closely associated with workloads, especially if their daily tasks are monotonous, complicated, or machine-paced.